Ricurry/Visualizer/README.md

 - ##### Locate the sound.wav file.
 (This is the music file.)

 - ##### Replace with any sound file you have, make sure it is wav and the exact same spelling as the file.
+- ### By default this is Red Hot Chilli Pepper's - Can't stop.

 - ##### Double click the OpenGL executable.